Move Hard Drive to New Computer without Reinstalling Windows

 ▶ You are using a retail copy of Windows 7/8/10/11.

-▶ The backup and restore solution you use supports dissimilar hardware restore.
+▶ The backup and restore solution you use supports dissimilar hardware restore, allowing you to restore your system to a different hardware configuration than the one it was backed up on.

 Software to Move Hard Drive to Computer with Dissimilar Hardware

-Its Universal Restore feature allows you to restore a backup image, system image in particular, created on one computer to another or new computer with dissimilar hardware, and ensure it can boot properly after restoration.
+Acronis True Image's Universal Restore feature enables users to restore a system image created on one computer to another or new computer with different hardware, ensuring a successful boot after restoration.

-If you want to transfer Windows 7/8/10 to another hard drive on the same machine, you can use Disk Clone for direct and intact migration.
-The intelligent-sector clone even allows you to clone larger drive to smaller drive.
+To transfer Windows 7/8/10 to another hard drive on the same machine, you can use Disk Clone for a direct and intact migration.
+This process allows you to clone a larger drive to a smaller drive, making it a convenient option for upgrading your storage.

 Free download the effective migration tool to have a try.